Journal Menu

 The Editor-in-Chief of Geosciences, Prof. Dr. Jesus Martinez-Frias, selected one awardee, Maurizio Barbieri (Department of Earth Sciences, Sapienza University of Rome, Italy), to receive the “Geosciences 2017 Outstanding Reviewer Awards” for the quantity, timeliness and quality of his reviews in 2017.
 He will receive 500 CHF and a certificate for his outstanding review work.

-Geosciences 2017 Travel Awards
+Geosciences 2017 Travel Award

 Ms. Amelia Jane Davies is a PhD student at the Department of Earth Science and Engineering, Imperial College London, United Kingdom.
 Her research interests focus on research investigating paleo-temperatures and kinetic fractionation in non-traditional fossil groups using clumped isotope geochemistry.
 She is keen to present her work on (dis)equilibrium effects in the clumped isotope composition of non-traditional fossil groups at Goldschmidt 2017.